Unpleasant Google Chrome Updates for Advertisers

-If you take a look at your brand’s online video analytics, you’ll notice that the number of times your video was autoplayed is much higher than the number of click-to-play views.
+If you take a look at your brand’s online video analytics, you’ll notice that the number of times your video was auto played is much higher than the number of click-to-play views.

 The new google chrome blocker will use the Better Ads standards to determine intrusive ads from non-intrusive ads.
-The Better Ads standard was written by the Better Ads Coalition, which includes Google, Facebook, several major media groups and brands.
+The Better Ads standard was written by the Better Ads Coalition including Google, Facebook, and several major media groups and brands.

 The announcement has sparked a storm of controversy, as advertisers feared that Google will use this feature to spread its control over the online advertising space.
-However, Google confirmed that it will penalize all ads that don’t comply with the standards, even their own.
+However, Google confirmed it will penalize all ads that don’t comply with the standards, even their own.

 The move comes as Google tries to protect their interests since they make the majority of their revenue from advertising.
 With the number of people installing ad-blocks on the rise, Google hopes that their ad-block will help people enable ads that don’t ruin their browsing experience rather than blocking ads altogether.
 This will also save Google money, as they currently pay Adblock Plus to whitelist their ads.